Cost is $14,900 per person

 View Full Safari Itinerary:

-More information on this one-of-a-kind small group journey to the heart of Africa:
+More information on this one-of-a-kind small group journey focused on photography in the heart of Africa: